Build Your Own Voice Assistant: Escape Alexa and Google

 return f"It's currently {temp}°F in {location} with {condition}."

-That single class definition provides:
+That single class definition gives you:

-3. Validation - Type checking and constraints
+3. Validation through type checking and constraints

 Adding a new capability is just writing a model and handler: